COVID19PVI/data/README.md

 ## Data

 The series of all daily PVI model files are posted in folders according to `<model-identifier>`.
 PVI model formulation (e.g. reapportionment of weights or incorporation of new source data) will change as new research advances our understanding of factors associated with vulnerability.
-Models will be enumerated sequentially, so the highest-numbered model will always be our current/working version.
+Model10.5 is the current version displayed in the Dashboard.

 > **Results** files can be uploaded into the Dashboard. **Results** files are named as:</n>
 >  `<model-identifier>_results_<date>.csv`.